-Any student conducting research with human subjects must give attention to the potential risks for those subjects.
-The researcher must identify threats to the rights or well being of persons or groups of persons who participate in any studies conducted under the auspices of the institution.
-In general, classroom research projects will not need to be reviewed by the Human Subjects Research Review Committee if they present low risks to the human subjects.
-Examples of projects which would ordinarily involve low risk would include:
+In general, classroom research projects will not need to be reviewed by the Human Subjects Research Review Committee because they present low risks to the human subjects.
+Examples of projects which involve low risk include:

-- a) Recording of data from subjects 18 or older using noninvasive procedures - b) Anonymous voice recordings for research purposes - c) participation observation in a public venue such as worship services or other community gathering places - d) Study of existing data, documents, or records
+- (a) Recording of data from Subjects 18 or older using non-invasive procedures. - (b) Anonymous voice recordings for research purposes. - (c) Participation observation in a public venue such as worship services or other community gathering places. - (d) Study of existing data, documents, or records.